Training-Free Intelligibility-Guided Observation Addition for Noisy ASR: Introduction

 Prior works \cite{wang2016joint, menne2019investigation, koizumi2021snri, ma2021multitask} have explored joint training of SE and ASR systems to align the enhancement objective with recognition performance, as SE is typically optimized for signal-level metrics that do not correlate strongly with intelligibility \cite{chen2018building}.
 However, joint training increases computational cost and is infeasible when the SE and ASR cannot be integrated or are unknown.
 Moreover, it introduces a trade-off: optimizing for ASR may degrade perceptual speech quality \cite{iwamoto2024does} of the SE system.

 Early studies \cite{iwamoto2022bad, iwamoto2024does} have identified SE-induced artifacts as a primary cause of ASR performance degradation, and demonstrated that Observation Addition (OA) can effectively mitigate such artifacts and improve recognition accuracy.
-OA is a simple SE post-processing method that, given a noisy speech signal $y$ and its enhanced version $\hat{x} = SE(y)$, interpolates the two along the time dimension using a weighting coefficient $S' \in [0,1]$ (Eq. \ref{eq:oa_general}).
+OA is a simple SE post-processing method that interpolates a noisy speech signal $y$ and its enhanced version $\hat{x} = SE(y)$ along the time dimension using a weighting coefficient $S' \in [0,1]$, where $\bar{x}$ is the fused speech by OA and $\times$ denotes multiplication (Eq. \ref{eq:oa_general}).
 In contrast to joint SE-ASR training approaches, OA requires no modification to the underlying SE or ASR models and enables explicit control over the trade-off between enhancement strength and recognition performance by adjusting $S'$.

 The effectiveness of OA depends critically on the weighting coefficient \(S'\), which should be adaptively determined to accommodate varying acoustic conditions.
 Previous works \cite{chen2023noise, wang2024bridging, cui2025reducing} use predicted normalized signal quality scores (e.g. DNSMOS \cite{reddy2021dnsmos}) of the noisy input \(y\) as \(S'\).
 This reduces the weight of the enhanced signal \(\hat{x}\) when \(y\) is relatively clean, and vice versa.
 However, these approaches do not account for the severity of SE-induced artifacts in \(\hat{x}\), which may bias \(S'\) toward the enhanced signal even when substantial artifacts are present, or conversely underutilize \(\hat{x}\) when enhancement is reliable.
 Recent works \cite{sato2022learning, cui2025reducing, huang2025overlap} use neural predictors to estimate \(S'\), trained with labeled data derived from recognition metrics such as CER or WER.
 However, these approaches require ground-truth transcriptions to compute CER/WER, which are often unavailable in real-world noisy scenarios.
 Furthermore, labeling data via ASR and training an additional neural-based predictor increases engineering complexity and may introduce generalization issues across datasets, SE and ASR systems.